shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - the "auth service" picks these, and then checks them with the "external provider"
 - it accordingly updates the database
 - using kafka removes slow network calls built with retries from customer experience
-- settlements (yellow) - finally, the "settlement service" runs in the background on a cron to handle the settlements
+- settlements (yellow) - finally, the "settlement service" runs in background to handle the settlements

 ![](/assets/img/high-level-design/payment-system-hld.png)